 University of Suffolk

-University of Suffolk offers an attractive portfolio of undergraduate and postgraduate courses within the Schools of Applied Social Science, Arts and Humanities, Business, Leadership and Enterprise, Nursing and Midwifery,and Science, Technology and Health.
+The University of Suffolk offers an attractive portfolio of undergraduate and postgraduate courses across six Departments: Arts and Humanities; Children, Young People and Education; Health Sciences; Psychology, Sociology and Social Work; Science and Technology; and Suffolk Business School.
 We offer modern, flexible modes of learning and a range of courses to meet both student and employer needs.

 In addition the main University campus on Ipswich Waterfront, the University of Suffolk Learning Network consists of four partner colleges located across the region: Great Yarmouth College, Lowestoft College, Suffolk New College and West Suffolk College.